Romantic Warriors: A Progressive Music Saga

 The Krautrock Trilogy is a series of three documentaries exploring the revolutionary German Krautrock bands of the late 1960s and early 1970s.
 This movement merged psychedelic, electronic, jazz, folk, and noise music into a unique sound known as Krautrock, characterized by its diverse range from post rock to ambient electronica and industrial noise.
 Pioneering synthesizer use, these bands laid the foundation for unheard music and profoundly influenced Western pop music, inspiring Electronica, Techno, minimalism, and artists like David Bowie and Talking Heads.
 The Krautrock scene thrived in Berlin, Hamburg, Düsseldorf, and Munich.

 Romantic Warriors IV: Krautrock 3 (2024) explores Berlin's rebellious music scene (1968-1971), focusing on bands and musicians like Tangerine Dream, Klaus Schulze, Agitation Free, Günther Schickert and venues like the Zodiak.
 It includes Achim Reichel of the Hamburg scene, known for his work with The Rattles and A.R. & Machines, pioneered the ECHO Guitar technique, drawing parallels to Kraftwerk and Tangerine Dream.
+Hans-Joachim Roedelius, a key pioneer of Krautrock, started the band Kluster in 1969 with Conrad Schnitzler and Dieter Moebius.
+Kluster, a pivotal group from the early days of the Krautrock movement, later evolved into Cluster after Roedelius and Moebius split from Schnitzler.
+Cluster's influential mid-period albums, like "Zuckerzeit" and "Sowiesoso," were instrumental in shaping electro-pop.
+Additionally, Roedelius's collaboration with Neu! guitarist Michael Rother in Harmonia produced a softer, cosmic sound that influenced Brian Eno's ambient music explorations.
 Tangerine Dream's significant contributions to electronica and their adoption of digital technology are detailed by Jerome Froese and Johannes Schmoelling.
 Klaus Schulze's evolution from Tangerine Dream to a solo digital artist is also featured.
 Günther Schickert discusses his early days in Berlin's music scene and his innovative use of the ECHO guitar.
-Agitation Free, known for their psychedelic Krautrock, is represented by Lutz Ulrich and Michael Hoenig, who speaks about their experimental sound mixing with ethnic music influences.
+Agitation Free, known for their psychedelic Krautrock, is represented by Lutz Graf-Ulrich and Michael Hoenig, who speak about their experimental sound mixing with ethnic music influences.
 The Cosmic Jokers' LSD-influenced performances are highlighted by Harald Grosskopf, along with his Cult album Synthesist.
 Embryo's fusion of world music with Krautrock and their influence on the world music genre is introduced by founder Chris Burchard and his daughter Marja.
 Finally, the documentary covers the English progressive rock band Nektar, featuring insights from Roy Albrighton, Derek “Mo” Moore, and Ron Howden on their success in Germany and the USA and their influence on the progressive rock genre.
 The documentary weaves these narratives to showcase the lasting legacy of the Krautrock era in shaping diverse music styles and artists well into the 1970s and beyond.

 USA, 126 minutes, NTSC, ALL Regions DVD (English Subtitles, Sottotitoli in Italiano, Français Sous-titré)